Auroch Minerals maintains composure despite setback

-It should be noted, however, that this is an early stage tech company and success is no guarantee.
+It should be noted, however, that this is an early stage company and success is no guarantee.
 Investors should seek professional financial advice before making an investment.

 AOU says its gold results (including 8m at 0.97g/t gold) are ‘closer to expectations’, although its cobalt and copper results have yet to reach expected levels.
 With the onset of the northern winter, exploration activity has now been suspended in the Czech Republic and can only resume post snow melts in 2018.

 Further samples from AOU’s final two drill holes at Tisova have been dispatched to the ALS laboratory in Romania and results are expected by the end of December 2017.

 The news sent AOU shares reeling at market-open this morning, falling 45% at the time of writing to trade at $0.11 per share.

 Past performance is not necessarily indicative of future results.
 As part of the due diligence process, clients must consider all factors over and above the past performance of the product.
 Clients should not engage with a product solely on it past performance.